Foods that are not processed

 Government must act

-Then there is a second view that these things are unconscionable and it is society’s responsibility to intervene and protect citizens from such exploitation.
+Then there is a second view that these things are unconscionable and it is society’s responsibility to intervene and protect citizens from exploitation.
 Prohibition of the sale of spirits, dagga and drugs is the duty of government.
 At the very least there should be punitive “sin taxes” on the sale of such products; as has just been applied to vaping.

 Educating the public

-And then lying between these two world views there lies a road less travelled; educating the public about the dangers of substance abuse, including all the so-called ultra processed foods pertaining to the industrialised diet that are freely advertised and promoted.
+And then lying between these two world views there lies a road less travelled; educating the public about the dangers of substance abuse, including all the so-called Ultra Processed Foods pertaining to the industrialised diet that are freely advertised and promoted.

 Political correctness lies at the centre of this dilemma.
 Educating the public means grasping many thorny nettles that society has been very reluctant to do; choosing rather to let people exercise their democratic rights despite the great dangers associated with these “unsafe practices.”
 The sacredness of the individual far surpasses the common good.

 The great exception, one that I would suggest proves the rule, is on the subject of smoking.
 Fifty years ago nearly half of all adults smoked.
 As the dangers became more apparent finally government made the very unpopular decision to prohibit smoking indoors and to tax tobacco products heavily.
-Today less than 20% of people smoke; tens of millions of lives have been saved.
+Today less than 20% of people use tobacco; tens of millions of lives have been saved.

 In sharp contrast, HIV infection has proved far too prickly an issue for society to grasp.
 Today the prevalence continues to rise with 20% of young and middle-aged adults in South Africa now being infected.
-So too the obesity pandemic and attendant diabetes; it’s “fat bashing.”
-The unintended consequence of this freedom of choice is that nearly a half of people are insulin resistant.

 Obesity in man